-The Journal of Chemical Theory and Computation authors are allowed to deposit an initial draft of their manuscript in a preprint service such as ChemRxiv, arXiv, bioRxiv, or the applicable repository for their discipline prior to submission.
-Please note any use of a preprint server in the cover letter, and as appropriate, state how the manuscript has been adjusted/updated between deposition and submission.
+Please note any use of a preprint server in the cover letter and include a link to the preprint, and as appropriate, state how the manuscript has been adjusted/updated between deposition and submission.
 All other prior/redundant publication is forbidden.
-Upon publication, authors are advised to add a link from the preprint to the published paper via the Digital Object Identifier (DOI).
+Upon publication in Langmuir, authors should add a link from the preprint to the published article via the Digital Object Identifier (DOI).
+Some preprint servers, including ChemRxiv and bioRxiv, add this link for authors automatically after publication.